 I’m really excited about, my new upcoming video, on how to incorporate my Sautèed Wild Mushrooms into a traditional dish we all love, Lasagna.
-My Wild Mushroom And Spinach Lasagna recipe is available by clicking play or you can watch any of my cooking videos on my YouTube channel called Always Home-Cooked or by clicking the link below.
+My Wild Mushroom And Spinach Lasagna recipe is available by clicking play or you can watch any of my cooking videos on my YouTube channel called, Always Home-Cooked.

 Mushrooms are like little sponges, they absorb flavor really well.
 The three things that all mushrooms love are butter, garlic, and Thyme.
 Whether you choose a domestic mushroom, wild mushrooms, or a combination of both, the cooking technique is the same.
 This is my recipe for the best-sautéed mushrooms EVER!

 First, I’m going to my Organic Hanging Herb Garden to grab a few sprigs of fresh thyme.

 Thyme is one of those herbs that pairs well with so many dishes.
 When Thyme matures, the stems become hardy and wood-like.
 If that’s the case, you only want to use their leaves.
 The stems on my plant are still green and tender so, as I snip off a few sprigs for this dish, I don’t worry if the stems get chopped up along with their leaves.

 If you are not able to find fresh Thyme, dried Thyme is perfectly fine.
 I love the minty/lemony flavor of thyme, so I’m using both types for this recipe.

 I’m using a combination of domestic and wild mushrooms for this recipe.
 Let’s talk about the different varieties I have here.